 Q. May I treat as being on FMLA leave an employee who is absent with an injury covered by workers’ compensation?

-A. Within certain guidelines, federal regulations permit an employer to designate as leave compensable absences due to workplace injuries, where those injuries qualify as a serious health condition.
+A. Within certain guidelines, federal regulations permit an employer to designate as FMLA leave compensable absences due to workplace injuries, where those injuries qualify as a serious health condition.
 The pertinent regulation is 29 C.F.R. § 825.702(d)(2).

-Also note that if an employee is concurrently on FMLA leave and is absent due to a workplace injury, the otherwise restrictive governing medical certifications are relaxed to the level of inquiry permitted under the North Carolina Workers’ Compensation Act.
+Also note that if an employee is concurrently on FMLA leave and is absent due to a workplace injury, the otherwise restrictive FMLA regulations governing medical certifications are relaxed to the level of inquiry permitted under the North Carolina Workers’ Compensation Act.
 See 29 C.F.R. § 825.307(a)(1).